The Cost of Unblocking a Toilet

 More complicated or severe blockages will incur a greater cost of around £200 if there are additional underlaying issues that need to be addressed.

-Unblocking Toilet Prices
+Toilet Unblocking Prices

 The table below outlines some of the expected costs based on hiring a plumber to unblock the toilet for you, assuming it is not an emergency call-out.